kaidez/build-css-demo/README.md

 ### Gulp
     $ npm install --global gulp

-## Install `devDependencies` and `dependencies`
+## Install devDependencies and dependencies
-After all these things have been installed, you can install the `devDependencies` listed in `package,json`:
+After all these things have been installed, you can install the `devDependencies` listed in `package.json`:

     $ npm install

 And then install the `dependencies`
-    # bower install
+    $ bower install

 In order to keep the `devDependencies` up to date, it's best to *globally* install ["npm-check-updates"](https://www.npmjs.com/package/npm-check-updates):

     $ npm install -g npm-check-updates

-From there, use the command line to periodically navigate to the spot in your project where `package.json` is and run:
+From there, use the command line to periodically navigate to the spot in your project where `package.json` is located and run:

+  $ npm-check-updates

+This will check to see if the `devDependencies` listed in `package.json` have been updated on [https://www.npmjs.com/](https://www.npmjs.com/).
+If they have, you will be walked through the process of updating them.

+Bower can check for updates on its own and without third party software:

+    $ bower list

+This will check to see if the `dependencies` listed in `bower.json` have been updated on [http://bower.io/](https://bower.io/).
+If they have, you can update them:

-  $ npm-check-updates\s
+    $ bower update

+This is a lazy way of updating Bower packages...read more about the Bower API at [http://bower.io/docs/api/](http://bower.io/docs/api/).
 ## TODO

 * Create "components.less" to hold any reusable components I create.